-Present the qualifications of the lead technical experts and other key personnel indicating their ability to successfully complete the project.
+Present the qualifications of the lead technical experts and other key personnel indicating their qualifications, skills, ability, and experience to successfully achieve the objectives, conduct the proposed methods or activities, and produce successful outcomes/deliverables.
 Applicants may attach this information in separate documents instead of listing it here.
 Add additional rows as needed.

 Name and Title

 Organization

 Role in this project

-Qualifications and

-Relevant Experience
+Qualifications and Relevant Experience